Electrocal/consul-ambassador-tls/README.md

 Q: **Namespaces?**

 A: As secrets don't travel well, follow the getting started guide below, making sure to *install both Consul & Ambassador to the same namespace*.
+I've found that I get inconsistent results with namespacing this cleanly, and would generally suggest installing this to the default namespace, then create another namespace for any applications you intend to deploy.

 ---